 Here are 7 Important St Patrick's Day Survival Tips for having the best time while watching the parade:

 1) Pick your viewing location carefully.
-The parade route covers over 3 miles, from the starting point at the Broadway T (subway) station and the end at the Andrew T station.
+The parade route covers over 3 miles, from the starting point at the Andrew T (subway) station to the end near Summer Street.

-The biggest crowds gather around Broadway and Andrew Stations, so avoid these locations if you're at all claustraphobic or harbor secret fears about being crushed to death.
+Typically, the biggest crowds gather around the parade's start and end points, so avoid these locations if you're at all claustraphobic or harbor fears about being crushed to death.

-Pro tip: If you watch from the less-crowded Farragut Road area, you can head over to Pleasant Bay Beach and Castle Island as soon as the parade passes by (assuming the weather is good enough to make being near the water appealing).
+Pro tip: If you watch from the less-crowded P Street area, you can head over to Pleasant Bay Beach and Castle Island as soon as the parade passes by (assuming the weather is good enough to make being near the water appealing).

-The Medal of Honor Park between M and N Streets can also be a good spot for watching, although it's fairly small so can get more crowded than you might expect.
+The Medal of Honor Park between M and N Streets can also be a good spot for watching, although it's fairly small it usually gets more crowded than you might expect.

-In general, the portion of the route after the parade turns on P Street and heads back west on E 4th Street/E 6th Street is less crowded than the first part of the route from Broadway Station to P Street.
+In general, the eastern portion of the route along P Street is less crowded than the first or even the final part of the route near the Andrew and Broadway T stations.
 On sunny days, this is also a better stretch for watching because you'll be looking away from the sun rather than squinting into it.

-Boston Insider Tip: If you decide to watch the parade along the route between P Street and Andrew T station, plan to take the T to Andrew and arrive a few hours early in order to beat the crowds.
+Boston Insider Tip: If you decide to watch the parade along the route near the Andrew or Broadway T station, consider arriving a few hours early in order to beat the crowds.

-The parade takes awhile to reach even P Street, so you can spend the extra time at one of the nearby beaches (M Street, L Street, or Carson Beach), one of the local pubs (L Street Tavern, Shamrock Pub - just know that they will be packed all day), or grabbing a bite at Cafe Polonia or Seapoint.
+If you plan to watch from the P Street area, the parade takes quite awhile to get here as it moves slowly, so you can spend the extra time at one of the nearby beaches (M Street, L Street, or Carson Beach), one of the local pubs (L Street Tavern, Shamrock Pub, Murphy's Law - just know that they will be packed all day), or grabbing a bite at Cafe Polonia or Seapoint.

 2) Stake out your viewing spot early.
-You're competing with up to one million other spectators curbside space.
+Remember, you're potentially (based on the weather) competing with up to one million or more other spectators for curbside space.
 With a 3.5-mile route, that's still an average of almost 300,000 tightly packed people per mile.

 Essentials: St Patrick's Day Parade

-• Eat & drink: South Boston is known for its Irish pubs and restaurants, so you'll find plenty of spots along or near the route.
-Try: Shenannigans (332 West Broadway), Lincoln Tavern (425 W. Broadway), The Paramount (667 East Broadway); keep in mind that most places will be packed before, during, and after the parade
+• Eat & drink: South Boston is known for its Irish (and other) pubs and restaurants, so you'll find plenty of spots along or near the route.
+Try: Armheims (80 West Broadway), Lincoln Tavern (425 W. Broadway), The Paramount (667 East Broadway), The Playwright (658 East Broadway), Layla's American Tavern (332 West Broadway); keep in mind that most places will be packed before, during, and after the parade

 • Parade dress code: Wear green